User Guide — Nebra

 Select Install to use the default file path, or select another location.

-When the installation completes, and you've selected Close, open Nebra from Applications.
+When the installation completes, select Close, then open Nebra from Applications.

 Locate the downloaded